-Having been born in an economically and geographically isolated region, I frequently found myself seeking new music from less than likely sources.
-As a result, when presented with a copy of the Judas Priest classic British Steel (1980), I found myself wondering 'is this really happening?' as “Living After Midnight” roared through my headphones of my Walkman.
-The rest is ancient history as I've been happily 'throwing the horns' and to all things Judas Priest since.
+Having been born and raised amid an economically and geographically depressed and isolated region of northeastern Minnesota, I frequently found myself seeking new and undiscovered music from less than likely sources, often with less-than-desirable results (i.e. the now-defunct BMG and Columbia House Music Services and their universally dreaded 'Selection Of The Month').
+As a result, you can imagine my initial apprehension when my notoriously closed-minded maternal Grandmother presented me with well-worn copies of the Judas Priest classics British Steel (1980).
+I found myself dreamily wondering 'is this really happening?' and 'what's the catch?' as the soon-to-be overplayed strains of “Breaking The Law”, “Living After Midnight” and “The Rage” roared through the headphones of my battered Sony Walkman.
+The rest is indeed ancient history as I've been quite happily 'throwing the horns' and 'banging my head' to all things Judas Priest and Judas Priest-related since.